zammad/zammad-admin-documentation/channels/form.rst

 Settings
 --------

-Zammad comes with limited settings for forms.
+Zammad comes with certain settings for forms.

 Active
    By default the form channel is *inactive*.